ShinyJay2/Deep_learning_Paper_implementations/README.md

   ResNet : Used CIFAR10 dataset for training (M2 Macbook Air)

   Transformer : Reduced architecture / hyperparam for M2 Macbook Air

+  Deep Q-Network (DQN) : Used CartPole-v1, with no convolution layers(because of the CarPole state)